Kotlin/KEEP/proposals/jvm-expose-boxed.md

 In the case above, libraries may inadvertently break some of the requirements of `PositiveInt` if a `Person` instance is created using reflection.

 We are currently investigating the required additional support.
 Some Java serialization libraries, like [Jackson](https://github.com/FasterXML/jackson-module-kotlin/blob/master/docs/value-class-support.md) already include specialized support for value classes.
 At this point, collaboration with the maintainers of the main libraries in the Java ecosystem seems like the most productive route.

-## Explicit API mode

-Whether an operation is available or not in its boxed variant is very important for interoperability with other languages.
-For that reason, this KEEP mandates that whenever an operation mentions a value class, and [explicit API mode](https://github.com/Kotlin/KEEP/blob/master/proposals/explicit-api-mode.md) is enabled, the developer _must_ indicate whether the operation should or not be exposed.
-The latter is done using `@JvmExposeBoxed(expose = false)`.

-We expect in most cases for the annotation to be applied file-wise, `@file:JvmExposeBoxed`, since this uniformly enables or disables the feature.

-> [!NOTE]
-> If the developer wants to disable any usage of the value class from Java, the following two actions need to be performed:
-> 1. Mark the constructor as `private`, so that no new instances may be created from Java;
-> 2. Annotate every operation with `@JvmExposeBoxed(expose = false)`.

 ## Discarded potential features